Update Ionic Framework CLI and Your Ionic Project to Ionic 5

 If you are looking for a one command to update Ionic, unfortunately it doesn't exist till this moment, but don’t worry the steps to follow are not complex or long and here is how you do it.

 Before you update your Ionic CLI and library you may need to check your currently installed version

-Go ahead open up your terminal under Linux or MAC or your command prompt under Windows and enter
+Go ahead and open your terminal under Linux or MAC or your command prompt under Windows and enter:

 In my case i’m getting this output

 So the version of Ionic CLI is 2.1.0-beta.3 and the version of Ionic library is 2.1.0-beta.1

 Which displays the current version of the Ionic CLI

 So now, after getting your Ionic CLI and library versions you should be able to decide if you need to update the framework or if you have already the most recent version of Ionic.

 After that, you need to know which is the latest version of Ionic to see if you have an old version or not so just go Ionic framework official website and verify the latest version:

 You are not running the latest version of Ionic, don’t worry you can easily update both the CLI and the library (for projects you are currently working on) so let's start by updating the Ionic CLI.